bkw777/dl2/ref/windows.md

 $
 ```

+'''(Current versions of dl2 should automatically figure out the tty device as long as there is only one, and interactively ask you to select from a list if it detects more than one possible.
+You can probably skip the parts about the tty device here and just omit the ttyS# from the dl command lines.)'''

 * Identify the serial port tty device
 ```
 bkw@win10pro_bkw /cygdrive/c/Users/bkw/Documents/REX
-$ ls /dev/tty*
+$ ls /dev/ttyS*
-/dev/tty  /dev/ttyS6
+/dev/ttyS4
 ```
+In my case, my usb-serial device is ttyS4 at the moment.
+You may get something else.
+You may even see multiple matches, even if you only have one usb-serial device connected.
+One of my laptops has some internal component that shows up as COM4 and ttyS4, and when I connect a usb-serial adapter or arduino programmer etc, it shows up as COM5 or higher -> ttyS5 or higher.

-* Run dl, specifying ttyS6 for the tty device
+* Run dl, specifying the tty device determined above

+Overview of the sequence of events about to follow:

-The command line is two consecutive commands with different arguments.
+The initial command below, `dl -vb rxcini.DO ttyS4 && dl -vu ttyS4` is two consecutive commands.
-First ```dl -vb rxcini.DO ttyS6``` uses the bootstrap function to send rxcini.DO to the 100 and run it,
+First `dl -vb rxcini.DO ttyS4` uses the bootstrap function `-b` to send `rxcini.DO` to the 100 and start executing it,
-As soon as the previous command is done sending rxcini.DO, the next command ```dl -vu ttyS6``` immediately starts providing normal TPDD file access, with uppercase filename conversion.
+As soon as rxcini is sent, the next command `dl -vu ttyS4` starts providing TPDD file access to the current directory, with uppercase filename conversion `-u`.

+rxcini itself and all the later steps all use TPDD to load files from the pc.

-rxcini.DO while it is running will use the TPDD to load the REXCPM firmware image,
+While `rxcini.DO` is running it will use TPDD to load the REXCPM firmware image `RXC_12.BR`,
-and then RXCMGR uses TPDD to load the TS-DOS option rom image,
+and then RXCMGR uses TPDD to load the TS-DOS option rom image `TSD100.BX`,
-and then you use TS-DOS to copy CPMUPD.CO to the 100,
+and then you manually use TS-DOS (which uses TPDD) to copy `CPMUPD.CO` to the 100,
-and then CPMUPD.CO uses TPDD to load the CP/M disk image.
+and then `CPMUPD.CO` uses TPDD to load the CP/M disk image `Cpm210.bk` or `Cpm410.bk`.

 ```
 bkw@win10pro_bkw /cygdrive/c/Users/bkw/Documents/REX
-$ dl -vb rxcini.DO ttyS6 && dl -vu ttyS6
+$ dl -vb rxcini.DO ttyS4 && dl -vu ttyS4
 DeskLink+ v2.0.000-16-g9d2a488
 Loading: "rxcini.DO"
-Serial Device: /dev/ttyS6
+Serial Device: /dev/ttyS4
 Working Dir  : /cygdrive/c/Users/bkw/Documents/REX
-Opening "/dev/ttyS6" ...
+Opening "/dev/ttyS4" ...
 OK
 Bootstrap: Installing "rxcini.DO"

 Prepare BASIC to receive: